 ESP courses are developed to improve specific communicative skills

-ESP course are developed for groups of professionals or individuals, who are interested in obtaining improving specific skills in English.
-These course are useful for corporations that are interested in obtaining ROI, of which the investment is cost- and time-effective.
+ESP courses are developed for groups of professionals or individuals, who are interested in obtaining improving specific skills in English.
+These courses are useful for corporations that are interested in obtaining ROI, of which the investment is cost- and time-effective.

 For individuals, the following questions may be relevant.
 Are you interested in: